 The Wills, Estates and Succession Act (“WESA”) came into force on March 31, 2014.
 WESA replaces and consolidates (with substantial changes) four statutes that governed the passing of property on death and the administration of the estates of deceased persons.
 The act provides greater certainty for individuals who put their last wishes into writing and simplifies the process for those responsible for distributing an estate.

 WESA makes some substantial changes to the laws of wills and succession in order to modernize the laws.
-If you live in B.C., its even more important than ever to make a will to ensure your wishes are followed on death including plans for your business continuing after your death.
+If you live in B.C., it’s more important than ever to make a will to ensure your wishes are followed on death including plans for your business continuing after your death.

 WESA brings significant changes to the law in this area including: